RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Muslim readers of works by theologian Said Nursi are also prosecuted under "anti-extremism" legislation and have frequently been imprisoned or fined.
 Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together, and do not seek state permission to meet.

 Four people have been convicted so far in 2018 of "continuing the activities" of banned "extremist" organisation "Nurdzhular" (which Muslims in Russia deny even exists).
-Two have begun serving their custodial sentences (one of them of eight years), one received a suspended sentence, and one received a fine.
+Two have begun serving their jail sentences (one of them of eight years), one received a suspended sentence, and one received a fine.
 Two others are still on trial (see F18News 21 August 2018 http://www.forum18.org/archive.php?article_id=2406).

 The latest searches followed a now-familiar pattern.
 Law enforcement operatives from a variety of agencies, including armed men in masks and body armour, arrive at Jehovah's Witnesses' homes usually late at night or early in the morning.
 The occupants are sometimes made to lie on the floor or face the wall while the officers search their flats and houses.
 Officers then confiscate a similar range of possessions – electronic devices, bank cards, personal photographs, and books – and take the Jehovah's Witnesses, including children and the elderly, to a police station or Investigative Committee office for questioning.